yogimathius/realtime-strategy-sim/README.md

 ### **2. SimulationTicker - Real-Time Engine**
 - **60 FPS Performance**: Consistent 16.67ms tick intervals

+## Current Status

+- Extensive documentation with ambitious claims.
+- Implementation status not verified in this audit.
+- Operational estimate: **40%** (highly detailed spec, unknown runtime reality).

+## Needstophat Rationale

+- Marked `_needstophat` likely because the project needs validation, benchmarking, and production hardening to match the stated capabilities.

+## API Endpoints

+- Not documented.
+This appears to be an engine/library rather than a web API.

+## Tests

+- Not detected or not run in this audit.

+## Future Work

+- Validate scalability and tick stability under load.
+- Add instrumentation, benchmarks, and automated tests.
+- Document public API if intended for external use.
 - **System Coordination**: Synchronized updates across all game systems
 - **Performance Monitoring**: Tick time tracking and performance warnings
 - **Scalable Architecture**: Handles 50,000+ entities with sub-millisecond overhead